tensorflow/tensorflow/SECURITY.md

 a short description of why it should be handled according to this security policy.

+For each vulnerability, we try to ingress it as soon as possible, given the size of the team and the number of reports.
+If the vulnerability is not high impact, we will delay ingress during the period before a branch cut and the final release.
+For these cases, vulnerabilities will always be batched to be fixed at the same time as a quarterly release.

+If a vulnerability is high impact, we will acknowledge reception and issue patches within an accelarated timeline and not wait for the patch release.

 Once an issue is reported, TensorFlow uses the following disclosure process:

-* When a report is received, we confirm the issue and determine its severity.
+* When a report is received, we confirm the issue and determine its severity, according to the timeline listed above.
 * If we know of specific third-party services or software based on TensorFlow that require mitigation before publication, those projects will be notified.
 * An advisory is prepared (but not published) which details the problem and